den-wdi-2/intro-ruby/readme.md

 ## The Beauty of Ruby - Intro

 There are a few general points to know about Ruby.
-Once we've coverd those, we're going to be comparing the details of writing Ruby to what you already know in JavaScript.
+Once we've covered those, we're going to be comparing the details of writing Ruby to what you already know in JavaScript.

-We'll go over a bunch of basics you need to know in the next two days.

 One of the things that's important to people who write code in Ruby is how the code _reads_.
 Rubyists are known for wanting beautiful code, and writing it in a way that reads as much like normal English as possible.
 Part of what makes Ruby great for beginners is that it's instantly readable.